kamilburda/batcher/docs/sections/Customization.md

 **Export**/**Also export as...**

-Exports a layer to the specified file format.
+Exports an image/layer to the specified file format.

-For Export Layers, this performs export to another file format.
+For Batch Convert and Export Layers, this performs export to another file format.

-This way, you can set up export to multiple file formats at once.
+You can add this procedure multiple times to export to multiple file formats at once.

 Options:
-* *Output folder*: Folder to save the output image(s).
+* *Output folder*: Folder to export the output image(s) to.
-  When this procedure is added, the output folder is set to the folder displayed in the main dialog upon the plug-in startup.
 * *File extension*: File extension of the output image(s).
 * All options specified in [Export Options](#export-options).

 The name of the Export procedure is automatically updated as you modify the file extension.

-For Export Layers, when this procedure is added, the values of the options are copied from the default export options.
+For Batch Convert and Export Layers, when this procedure is added, the values of the options are copied from the default export options.
 For example, the output folder will be identical to the one currently selected in the main dialog.
 This simplifies setting up export to multiple file formats without the hassle of manually adjusting the export options in all added procedures.

-When exporting each layer separately (the default, which can be changed via the *Perform export* option), the Export procedure usually makes sense to be applied as the last procedure since procedures after Export would have no effect on the current layer being processed.
+When exporting each image separately (the default, which can be changed via the *Perform export* option), the Export procedure usually makes sense to be applied as the last procedure since procedures after Export would have no effect on the current layer being processed.

-**Apply opacity from group layers**
+**Apply opacity from group layers** (Export Layers and Edit Layers only)

 Combines opacity from all parent group layers for each layer.
 This corresponds to how the layer is actually displayed in GIMP.